 The structure and materials were designed to be lightweight, and transparent so birds were clearly visible both within and outside the enclosure.

 The aviary experience wasn’t just set up to benefit visitors.
 It was built at a time when zoos wanted complete collections of the natural world.
 There was a desire to study species in their natural habitats, and observe their relationships with one another.
 The idea was that this understanding could help survival and reproductive rates.

 When the Snowdon Aviary opened to the public in 1965, visitors were greeted with the spectacle of sacred ibis and yellow-billed egrets wading through the pools, while green-winged dove and Indian rollers perched overhead.
 In total there were 45 species on display, from five different continents.

-Today the aviary is home to species from the critically endangered waldrapp ibis to the majestic Manchurian crane, the second rarest crane species in the world.
+[Until September 2018] the aviary [has been] home to species from the critically endangered waldrapp ibis to the majestic Manchurian crane, the second rarest crane species in the world.

 Whether you’re strolling along the Regent’s Canal towpath, admiring the views from Primrose Hill, or visiting ZSL London Zoo, look out for the Snowdon Aviary and give yourself a moment to appreciate the time, energy and creativity that went into one of the UK’s most unique and innovative examples of zoo architecture in the past century.